Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert

 \section{Catalogue}

 In this section, we describe the catalogue of the multiple star candidates, which are selected with the use of the events defined by Tab.\ref{Tab1}.
-For the present version of the catalogue we accept only the candidates from the window \textbf{A}($\mathbf{R}$) of the enriched exposition defined in Fig.\ref{ff7}.
+For the present version of the catalogue, we accept only the candidates from window \textbf{A}($\mathbf{R}$) of the enriched exposition defined in the middle part of Fig.\ref{ff7}.
 So, the selected pairs satisfy the conditions of angular separation, collinearity and radial separation: